-Idogen´s technology aims at developing tolerant dendritic cells that are programmed for defined molecules or antigens.
+Idogen´s technology aims at developing tolerant dendritic cells that are programmed for defined molecules, also called antigens.
 Idogen´s treatment method can be adapted to various diseases through small changes.
 In autoimmune diseases, the body’s immune system fights self-antigens, which could be avoided by reprogramming the immune system with Idogen´s technology.
+To prevent rejection after organ transplantation is another field.

 Idogen has demonstrated the technology´s potential in several proof-of-concept studies.
-Idogen has successfully managed to re-program human white blood cells to tolerogenic dendritic cells as well as demonstrate in an animal model of Hemophilia A that treatment with tolerant dendritic cells results in a decreased incidence of inhibitory factor VIII antibodies and that the treatment has a long-term effect.
-Idogen has also shown “proof-of-principle” in type 1 diabetes and rheumatoid arthritis, by delaying or preventing transplant rejection, as well as delaying disease progression in animal models.
+Idogen has successfully managed to generate human tolerogenic dendritic cells as well as demonstrate in an animal model of Hemophilia A that treatment with tolerogenicdendritic cells results in a decreased incidence of inhibitory factor VIII antibodies and that the treatment has a long-term effect.
+Idogen has also shown “proof-of-principle” in transplantation by preventing rejection of insulin producing cells in animals with diabetes and in a model for rheumatoid arthritis, by delaying disease progression.

 Proof-of-concept in human cells

-Idogen has, in a proof-of-concept study in human cells, successfully managed to re-program human white blood cells to be tolerogenic dendritic cells.
-After treatment with zebularine in vitro, the dendritic cells have successfully inhibited the activation of other immune cells.
+Idogen has, in a proof-of-concept study in human cells, successfully managed to generate human tolerogenic dendritic cells.
+After treatment with zebularine in vitro, the dendritic cells have successfully inhibited the activation of T cells.
 The experiments have been repeated with immune cells from several individuals.
 The results are an important milestone for the continued development of a tolerogenic cell therapy.

 Proof-of-concept in a haemophilia A model